AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 + Check here the installation instructions for CORASON.

-Check if you already have python installed.
+Check if you already have curl installed.
 You  can do so by typing `curl` in your terminal.

 Otherwise, install curl.
 Type in your terminal:
 ```